 Body movement or exercise can reduce insulin levels and increase insulin sensitivity.
 Insulin was mentioned earlier; in small amounts, it is beneficial.
 Too much leads to inflammation, poor blood sugar management, and hormonal imbalances.
 Insulin has many functions.
 For one, it allows cells to take up sugar and amino acids from the bloodstream, which are then used for energy and maintaining muscle.
 Exercising also boosts levels of the muscle-maintaining hormone testosterone, which declines with age.
 Many types of physical activity have been found to increase insulin sensitivity and reduce insulin levels, which is another reason why you should be moving your body each day.

 Just Breathe and Relax

 The busy and overwhelming life most people lead today cultivates stress, which is not good for your hormones.
 Two major hormones affected by stress are cortisol and adrenaline, also called epinephrine.

 Put your phone, smart devices, and the tv remote down and get outside.
 Get some sunshine on your body and face and breathe in the fresh air outside.
 The negative ions of nature and the grounding benefits of walking in grass, sand, or dirt will help relax your central nervous system and keep your out-of-control stress hormones at bay.

 Get Quality ZZZs

-Hormonal imbalances can result from a whole host of reasons, though they are almost always from a combination of factors from genetics to lifestyle choices and your environment.
+Hormonal imbalances can occur for a whole host of reasons, usually a combination of factors from genetics to lifestyle choices and your environment.
 Making a few mindful natural adjustments on how to manage and balance your hormones can help tremendously and get you feeling like that vibrant and happy YOU again.